-Ungulate Fencing Assessment and Feasibility Study on Northeast Lāna'i will assist in prioritizing fence implementation locations and provide conservation recommendations for ungulate monitoring and control strategies.
+Ungulate Fencing Assessment and Feasibility Study on Northeast Lāna'i plans for ungulate fencing alignments along the northern and southern boarders of the program area, as well as interior fencing options on northeast Lāna'i, Hawai'i.
+This project will assist in prioritizing fence implementation locations and provide conservation recommendations for ungulate monitoring and control strategies.